chameleon-ai/redubber/README.md

 - Install the dependencies:
   - `pip install -r requirements.txt`
 - Run the app (current working directory needs to be the top level of the repo):
-  - `python app.py`
+  - `python app.py -i input.mp4 -v reference.wav`
+  - See usage section below
-- This is developed on python 3.10 Linux+AMD (ROCM 6.2).
+- This is developed on python 3.10 Linux+AMD (ROCM 6.2.4).
 I can't speak for compatibility with other configurations.

 ## Usage
 - Prepare about 30 seconds of your reference voice as an `.mp3` or `.wav`, we'll call this `reference.wav`, but it can have any name.